TheBrones/ApacheStack/README.md

 # Apachestack
  PHP-Apache with some mods to make a multi-puprose webserver in a single container.

+# Warning I am not updating this any more!

 Added components over PHP and Apache:
   - msmtp (for sending mail)
   - gd